accellera-official/systemc.org/docs/index.md

 ## SystemC Analog/Mixed-Signal (AMS)

-The SystemC AMS standard defined in IEEE Std.
-1666.1-2016 introduces system-level design and modeling of embedded Analog/Mixed-Signal (AMS) systems.
+The SystemC AMS standard defined in [IEEE Std.
+1666.1-2016][3] introduces system-level design and modeling of embedded Analog/Mixed-Signal (AMS) systems.
 SystemC AMS provides unique capabilities for the design and modeling of embedded analog/mixed-signal applications at higher levels of design abstraction.
 The SystemC AMS extensions define a uniform and standardized modeling approach that can be used in combination with digitally-oriented ESL design methods, supporting a design refinement methodology for functional modeling, architecture exploration, and virtual prototyping of embedded analog/mixed-signal systems.

 ## SystemC Configuration, Control and Inspection (CCI)